 For all classes, you must also pay a 5% tax on the purchase price of both the vessel and the trailer, plus a $10 fee for the title.

-Boat registrations are valid for three years and expire on March 31 of the year indicated on your registration.
+Your boat registration is valid for 3 years and, will expire on March 31 of the year indicated on your boat registration certificate.

 Renew by Mail

-Mail a completed Application for Motorboat Renewal to the address on your renewal notification.
-Include either a personal property tax receipt or an affidavit of exemption from your county assessor's office.
+To renew your boat registration by mail, you must send a completed Application for Boat Renewal, Duplicate Decal and/or Registration, and Change of Address (Form DMV-14-TR) to the address on the form.
+Be sure to include either a personal property tax receipt or an affidavit of exemption from your county assessor's office, along with your fees.

 Renew in Person